The Best Way To Go Beyond Goals And Achieve Your Dream

 It is crystal clear that goal setting is important, goals alone can’t guarantee that you will achieve the success you desire.
 A written goal is not some kind of magic talisman whereby whatever you set your heart on manifests in your life out of thin air.
 That being the case, what is it that makes the difference between a person who achieves their goals and a person who doesn’t?
 The answer can be summarised in a single word: lifestyle.
 The only difference between those who achieve their goals and those who don’t is the way they live each day.
 Destiny does not determine your lifestyle.
 Your lifestyle determines your destiny as well.

 The vast majority of people who aspire to success in life aspire to a particular kind of result.
-They see successful people on TV, at the movies or in their neighbourhoods and they think, “I want that.”
+They see successful people on TV, at the movies or in their neighborhoods and they think, “I want that.”
 They look at the wealth, the fame, the physique, the career success, the fulfilling relationships and all the other “results” of success, but they don’t look at the kind of lifestyle which led to that success.
-If they did, they would realise that these successful results can all be had, but not apart from the successful lifestyle which precedes them.
+If they did, they would realize that these successful results can all be had, but not apart from the successful lifestyle which precedes them.

 Get this point clear in your mind right now: